ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 published: false

 ---
-## Grey kitchen – what is this trend about?
+## Grey kitchen – what is it about?

 Grey kitchen is a **very** **universal trend.** A kitchen painted in this color might become either minimalist, elegant, luxurious or homely.
 Walls or furniture in the same grey color allow to create a **room of different qualities and aesthetics**.
 Because of the versatility of the color, accessories are the ones that determine the character of a grey kitchen.
 For this reason you should choose them carefully.